noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 Benchmarking is a way to test and compare the speed of functions.

-Traditionally, `system.time(replicate())` could be used to time functions, but the `microbenchmark` is a better package for benchmarking individuals calls and functions.
+Traditionally, `system.time(replicate())` could be used to time functions, but the `microbenchmark` package is a better option for benchmarking individuals calls and functions.
 If you have identified a function that is called many times in your code and needs to be speeded up, you can write or try out several different versions, using `microbenchmark` to